SCYTHESMAIN/Loader/README.md

 # SCYTHE HUB

-Scythe Hub is a script hub to load scripts by scythemains
+Scythe Hub is a script hub to load scripts by scythemain

 Supported games:
 Murder Mystery 2,